codio/knowledge/source/instructors/authoring/guides/author_student.rst

     }

-**Be aware setting Status=false means students will need to use the 'Back to Dashboard' button shown on the last page of the guides to return to their dashboard area**
+..
+Note:: setting Status=false means students will need to use the 'Back to Dashboard' button shown on the last page of the guides to return to their dashboard area

 Setting up .codio-menu file: